A building like St Kevin’s, almost 150 years old, requires constant attention to ensure that it is properly maintained and, where necessary, restored.

 The organ is essentially the same instrument as was installed by Telford and Telford in 1903, and, though remarkably well preserved for its age, is now in need of a major rebuild.

 The parish house, on the corner of Heytesbury St, provides office space, meeting rooms, and accommodation for the clergy.
 Insofar as funds permit the parish must make provision for the upkeep and maintenance of this building as well.
+In 2020 we completed the restoration of the presbytery roof, and a partial damp-proofing of the basement.

 A special fund, the Saint Kevin’s Heritage Fund, has been set up to receive contributions towards the ongoing conservation work.